 In May 2002, the Company completed its initial impairment review by grouping the net book value of all long-lived assets for acquired businesses, including goodwill and other intangible assets, and compared to the estimated the future discounted cash flows related to these long-lived assets.
 The discount rate used was based on the risks associated with the acquired businesses ("reporting entities").
 This initial impairment review was performed by an independent appraiser.
-The review concluded that the fair market value of the reporting entities exceeded the carrying value of their net assets and thus no impairment charge needed to be recorded as of April 28, 2002.
+The review concluded that the fair market value of the reporting entities exceeded the carrying value of their net assets and thus no impairment charge was warranted upon the adoption of the new standard.